Synch & support

 Phase 3 | Ovulation & Luteum | days 14 to 21

 Phase 4 | Pre-menstrual | days 21 to 28

 days 1 - 5

 Bleeding begins.
 Sometimes this is the only part of the cycle which we pay attention to.
 It may be disruptive and painful, subduing our mood and energy.

-Our bodies are shedding that which doesn't serve us anymore and this very physical release can leave us feeling disorientated and disconnected.
+Our bodies are shedding tissue that doesn't serve us anymore and this very physical release can leave us feeling disorientated and disconnected.
+You may crave alone time; do not allow yourself to be burdened by social pressure.
 Focus energy inwards and embrace your dreamy state.
-You may crave alone time; do not allow yourself to be burdened by social pressure.

 Our skin may be especially greasy and problematic during this phase as it tries to regulate imbalanced hormones.
 Natural oil production is increased and pores may become clogged and inflamed.
 Dark circles under eyes can appear and acne can flare up as we feel run down and dehydrated.
 Cleanse deeply and increase exfoliation to stimulate new cell growth.
 Saunas or steam will open and clear pores.

 Work with your body during this phase of adjustment.
 Gently exercise and increase rest to support your bodies lymphatic system.
 Eat wholesome and comforting foods that replenish your blood and body with nutrients.